GUI Testing Checklist

 application (on a Windows for Workgroups platform) to be used in the initial screen validation testing phase.

-The initial input for the list came from a site I found on the web, (see below) the remainder of the
+The initial input for the list came from a site I found on the web,

 checklist I made up from internal & external design standards, and experience gained over the last few